davissekai/hatchquest/t_design_doc.md

   "resources": {
-    "v_capital": 10000.00,			// the resources a player has at the start of game "momentumMultiplier": 1.0  		//a coefficient  that either ++ or - - a player’s score “reputation”: 50
+    "v_capital": 10000.00,			// the resources a player has at the start of game "momentumMultiplier": 1.0,  		//a coefficient  that either ++ or - - a player's score "reputation": 50,
-    “network”: 10
+    "network": 10
   },

   "dimensions": {